xleonx0x/training-program-exercises/book/src/01_getting-started/windows.md

 ## Installing WSL

-The following steps will install Linx in your Windows environment.
-We will reference the offical [WSL Install Guide](https://learn.microsoft.com/en-us/windows/wsl/install).
+The following steps will install Linux in your Windows environment.
+We will reference the official [WSL Install Guide](https://learn.microsoft.com/en-us/windows/wsl/install).

 From the start menu, search for PowerShell and run it as an administrator by right-clicking nd selecting "Run as administrator".
 Now enter the following command to install `wsl` and then restart your machine.